epicchainlabs/epicchain-worknet/docs/shell-command-reference.md

 An account used for signing must have an accessible private key.
 Signing accounts can be specified in multiple ways:

-- Neo-Express or Worknet wallet nickname.
+- EpicChains-Express or Worknet wallet nickname.
 Note, this includes `node1` etc to specify the default wallet account associated with each consensus node
 - A [WIF encoded](https://developer.bitcoin.org/devguide/wallets.html#wallet-import-format-wif) private key
 - A [standard NEP-2 Passphrase-protected private key](https://github.com/neo-project/proposals/blob/master/nep-2.mediawiki).
     - When using a NEP-2 protected private key, the passphrase must be specified using the `--password` option
 - The path to a [standard NEP-6 JSON wallet](https://github.com/neo-project/proposals/blob/master/nep-6.mediawiki).
     - When using a NEP-6 wallet, the password must be specified using the `--password` option.
-    - Note, Neo-Express only supports NEP-6 wallets with either a single account or a single default account
+    - Note, EpicChains-Express only supports NEP-6 wallets with either a single account or a single default account

 NEP-2 private key and NEP-6 JSON wallet are password protected.
 When using one of these methods, the password can be specified using the `--password` option.
-If the password is not specified on the command line, Neo-Express will prompt the user to enter the password.
+If the password is not specified on the command line, EpicChain-Express will prompt the user to enter the password.

 ### Specifying a Non-Signing Account